 Runner’s Soul was established in 1994 and has been an integral part of the running community in Lethbridge ever since.
 We are proud members of the Independent Running Retailers of Canada (IRRC) and continue to work hard to build and unite the running community in Lethbridge and southern Alberta.

 Coming from a competitive swimming background, Shawn started running as he began competing in triathlons in 2000.
-Since that time Shawn has competed in numerous triathlons and running events, his latest being the Great Virtual Run Across Tennessee.
+Since that time Shawn has competed in numerous triathlons and running events.
 When Ron Bain presented Shawn and wife Erin with the opportunity to take over the operation of Runner’s Soul in 2007 the two jumped at the opportunity to make their hobby a career.

 A long time runner and triathlete, Erin’s journey with Runner’s Soul began when she joined the Runners Soul Marathon Club in 1998 and was recruited by founder Ron Bain to join the Soul staff.
 It was a “perfect fit” and led her to pursue a career in physiotherapy.
 Little did she know she would return to her roots at the store where she feels lucky to do what she loves every day!

 Erin has participated in various running and multisport events, including marathons, ironman triathlons, and multi day adventure races.